Background image

 colour-coded-inductor.jpg

-c.
 Colour Coded Axial Lead-out Inductors

 Looking very similar to resistors, colour coded inductors have typical values from 0.1µH to 1mH.
-The value given by the colour bands are given by a standard EIA 4 band code for commercial inductors, and by a Military Standard 5 band code for military types On which the first band is always silver (denoting a military component) and the fifth band has an extended range of tolerances to indicate close tolerance types of +/- 1% to 4%
+The value given by the colour bands are given by a standard EIA 4 band code for commercial inductors, and by a Military Standard 5 band code for military types on which the first band is always silver (denoting a military component) and the fifth band has an extended range of tolerances to indicate close tolerance types of +/- 1% to 4%

 toroidal-inductor.jpg

-d.
-Toroidal Inductors
+Toroidal Core Inductors

 Toroidal (ring shaped) cores are very efficient at concentrating the magnetic flux within the coil and are often used for large current inductors and transformers, such as those used in power supplies.